Will Youmans

-Will Youmans (born February 9, 1978) is an American writer and activist.
+William Lafi Youmans (born February 9, 1978) is an American professor, activist, and former rapper.

 Youmans graduated from the University of Michigan with a bachelor's degree in political science in 2000.
 In 2003, he graduated from the University of California, Berkeley School of Law with a Juris Doctor degree.
 Youmans has a PhD in communication studies at his undergraduate alma mater, Michigan.